 However, it is critical for the student to have an understanding of how to graph with paper and pencil before using a graphing calculator.
-A deep understanding of Algebra equations, ordered pairs, and the Cartesian coordinate plane is essential in determining what it means when you plot the graph of a function.
+A deep understanding of Algebra equations ordered pairs, and the Cartesian coordinate plane is essential in determining what it means when you plot the graph of a function.

 This understanding will help you recognize an issue with the calculations of a function.
-A graphing calculator’s primary purpose is to graph the function the students enters.
+A graphing calculator’s primary purpose is to graph the function the student enters.
 After it has graphed the function, it allows the student access to various features to manipulate and analyze the graph.

 The following features are the most common:

 - Finding the X-intercept